 Novelist Lisa Beazley rounds up 7 great beach reads to pack in your bag this summer… wherever your travels may take you

-With those very loose parameters in mind, I have compiled a rather eclectic summer reading sure to provide mini vacations from your long holiday.
+With those very loose parameters in mind, I have compiled a rather eclectic summer beach reads sure to provide mini vacations from your long summer.

 Known for his hilarious and poignant observational essays, Sedaris is an absolute genius in my estimation so it’s no surprise that his newest collection of essays tops my list.
 When he buys a beach house on the Carolina coast, Sedaris envisions long, relaxing vacations spent playing board games and lounging in the sun with those he loves most.
 And life at “the Sea Section,” as he names the vacation home, is exactly as idyllic as he imagined, except for one tiny, vexing realization: it’s impossible to take a vacation from yourself.

 If (when) jet-lag has me up in the middle of the night and by some miracle the kids are asleep, I plan to dive into this Rom-Com, which kicks off when a fateful meeting in a stuck elevator leads Alexa to play the part of devoted girlfriend for pediatric surgeon Drew at his ex’s upcoming wedding.
 But when real romance begins to blossom between them, can the accidental couple turn fiction into reality?